-- You must have installed SANtricity Storage Manager on a management station, so you can use the storage array's command line interface (CLI). - The drive shelf must meet all of these conditions: - The drive shelf cannot be over temperature. - Both fans must be installed and have a status of Optimal. - All drive shelf components must be in place. - The volumes in the drive drawer cannot be in a Degraded state.
+- You must have installed SANtricity Storage Manager on a management station, so you can use the storage array's command line interface (CLI). - Make sure the drive shelf meets all of these conditions: - The drive shelf cannot be over temperature. - Both fans must be installed and have a status of Optimal. - All drive shelf components must be in place. - The volumes in the drive drawer cannot be in a Degraded state.